 The Ethics Committee of the American Psychiatric Association receives requests for opinions, generally regarding the ethicality of conduct in professional and other settings.
 Answers to these questions are drafted by "teams" composed of members and/or consultants of the APA Ethics Committee.
-The answers are then reviewed by the Chairperson of the Committee before being sent to the member from whom the request was received.

-The questions and answers that follow in this booklet date back to 1973.
-Within each section, they are presented in the order of the year of response.
-Opinions in certain areas has evolved over time due to various factors, such as the increasingly complex medical landscape in which psychiatry is practiced.
-Some historical answers have been reviewed and revised; when changes are made a revision date has been noted after the original date of the opinion.
-No actual ethical complaints received by APA regarding identified psychiatrists have been used so that this volume does not comprise a casebook of unethical conduct.
+The Opinions that follow in this document date back to 1973 and each offers a perspective from the particular moment in time at which it was given.
+Opinions in certain areas have evolved over time due to various factors, such as the increasingly complex medical landscape in which psychiatry is practiced and cultural evolutions which have taken place within society.
+Some, but not all, historical answers have been reviewed and revised; when changes are made a revision date has been noted after the original date of the Opinion.